Grant-Steinfeld/cron-cli/README.md

 npm test
 ```

 The tests use a frozen date (January 1, 2025) and America/New_York timezone for deterministic results.
+Output format does not affect test results.

 ### Development

 - Edit the CLI source in `src/cron-cli.ts`.
+- Edit core logic in `src/logic.ts` and output formats in `src/render.ts`.
 - Rebuild with `npm run build` after making changes.
 - Run tests with `npm test`.